(img credit: Sapta P.)

 But oh I miss those Saturdays!
 As time goes, I realize I begin to lose focus when writing.
 My words become lost in some letter-pool inside this brick-brain of mine.
 Then I forgot what it’s like to transfer my feelings into written language, tend to push myself to finish everything as soon as possible.
 Now I write readable phrases instead of full opinion or rich statement.
 I know I was never that good, but this is frustrating.
 More so when Reading Lights close this August.
 I always thought I can just come over every once in a while, that the writing haven will always be there for me to hold onto.
 That somehow those Saturday will catch me up for an ol’ hello.
 It was heart-breaking.
 We had a final meet-up there on Sunday before RL’s last day on August 31st.
 It’s sad, but I’m glad we’re able to come together for the last time.

 Now last October when I write how my brain was moving super slow lately, Sapta suggest that I gather with like-minded people, or “meeting same bird” as he put it.
-He further suggest that we reignite the circle at his coffee-shop called Senemu, located in the breeze of Dago 374.
+He further suggests that we reignite the circle at his coffee-shop called Senemu, located in the breeze of Dago 374.
 Started from just a comment on my Facebook post, this plan become actual just like that!
 I think I’m not the only one missing the rendezvous on Saturday 🙂